babasaraki/iandow.github.io/_posts/2017-10-24-Forest_Fires.md

 I've lived in Oregon for about 10 years.
 In that time I've had more than one close encounter with a forest fire.
 This past summer was especially bad.
 A fire in the Columbia River Gorge blew smoke and ash through my neighborhood.
 Earlier in the year I crossed paths with firefighters attempting to control a fire near the White Salmon River - my go-to spot for whitewater kayaking.
 As is often the case, that burn occurred on steep rugged terrain.
 I was stunned to see the size of their equipment.
 A few months later I similar vehicles traveling down Interstate 5 towards fires in Southern Oregon and California.

 Fire fighting is big business.
 [Wildland fire suppression costs exceeded $2 billion in 2017](https://www.usda.gov/media/press-releases/2017/09/14/forest-service-wildland-fire-suppression-costs-exceed-2-billion), making it the most expensive year on record for the Forest Service.
-Lets look at one small way in which data science could be applied within the context of this problem.
+Lets look at one small way in which data science could be applied within the context of streamlining fire fighting operations in order to reduce costs.

 # The Problem